Bedxxe/clavibacter/episodes/3-extraction-clavi.md

 # With the next piece of code, the reads clasiffied as from the genus "Clavibacter", will be separated from the main reads.
 # The number needed for the extraction is the numeric-ID given to Clavibacter by kraken2: 1573

-cat metadata/run-labels.txt | while read line; do echo "\nExtracting Clavibacter reads from sample:" $line; extract_kraken_reads.py -k taxonomy/kraken/krakens/$line.kraken -s1 reads/$line-1.fastq -s2 reads/$line-2.fastq -o reads/clavi/clavi-$line-1.fq -o2 reads/clavi/clavi-$line-2.fq -t 1573 --fastq-output; done
+cat metadata/run-labels.txt | while read line;
+do echo "\nExtracting Clavibacter reads from sample:" $line;
+extract_kraken_reads.py -k taxonomy/kraken/krakens/$line.kraken -r taxonomy/kraken/reports/$line.report -s1 reads/$line-1.fastq -s2 reads/$line-2.fastq -o reads/clavi/$line-clav-1.fq -o2 reads/clavi/$line-clav-2.fq -t 1573 --fastq-output --include-children; done

 # EXTRACTING THE CLAVIBACTER MICHIGANESIS-MICHIGANENSIS READS